Maha-Magdy/delicious-food-game/README.md

   - Try to finish the game with the lowest number of movements and time

 ### code dependencies

 - animate.css ( library used for animation for the game)
 - LuckiestGuy font (font installed from Google Fonts)
 - all audio that used in the game from https://freesound.org/

 ### Live Demo

 https://maha-magdy.github.io/delicious-food-game/

+## Show your support

+Give a ⭐️ if you like this project!

 > **wish you the best of luck in the Game.**